Compare and contrast the best of Scotland and England on this six-day tour from London.

 In the late afternoon, you return to Keswick*.

-* Please note all tours that depart on the 13th, 16th, 20th, 23rd, 27th and 30th July will stay in Bowness-on-Windermere instead of Keswick
+* Please note all tours that depart on 2nd and 5th August will stay in Bowness-on-Windermere instead of Keswick

 We pick you up from your accommodation and head for the Whinlatter Forest Park and over the Whinlatter Pass into the most dramatic landscapes the Lake District has to offer.